-- In addition to meeting other development plan requirements for accessible and adaptable homes, all proposals for residential development should incorporate the design principles of dementia friendly communities unless demonstrably impractical. - 2.
-Proposals for specialist residential accommodation for older people will be supported provided they are within the defined Holt Settlement Boundary and are suitably located in terms of their amenity and proximity to local services. - 3.
-Proposals for residential development that can demonstrate they will meet defined needs of Holt for affordable homes, including First Homes for eligible first-time buyers, will be encouraged. - 5.11 This policy addresses three housing related issues at either end of the market for new homes.
-Its first clause supplements the provisions of Policy HOU8 of the emerging Local Plan in respect of new housing schemes being dementia friendly. - 5.12 Nationally it is recognised that there is a rapidly ageing population.
+- 2) Proposals for specialist residential accommodation for older people will be supported provided they are within the built form of the settlement or updated settlement boundary, whichever is applicable, and are suitably located in terms of their amenity and proximity to local services. - 5.14 This policy addresses accessibility, adaptability and specialist new homes.
+Its first clause supplements the provisions of Policy HOU8 of the emerging Local Plan in respect of new housing schemes being accessible and adaptable to meet the changing needs of occupants over their lifetime, including a focus on dementia-friendly homes. - 5.15 Nationally it is recognised that there is a rapidly ageing population.
 Locally the picture is more dramatic with the age structure of the population of Holt significantly older than comparatives for Norfolk as a whole, with 38% of the population aged 65 and over compared with 24% in Norfolk and only 19% for England.
-This has significant implications for planning and plan-making. - 5.13 Baseline data collected for the evidence base indicates that by 2030 there is predicted to be an increase of over 86% c26,937 people across Norfolk suffering from dementia.
+This has significant implications for planning and plan-making. - 5.16 Baseline data collected for the evidence base indicates that by 2030 there is predicted to be an increase of over 86% c26,937 people across Norfolk suffering from dementia.
 Holt has been designated as a dementia friendly town, for any new development that comes to Holt this is an opportunity for those developments to lead the way by incorporating simple but effective principles into their designs to deliver dementia friendly communities.